Independent gas transporters: A guide to how IGTs operate in Britain

 - Providing new connection quotes within a set timeframe.

-- Price cap on network charges – IGT transportation fees cannot exceed the equivalent fees charged by the nearest gas distribution network.
+- Price cap on network charges: IGT transportation fees cannot exceed the equivalent charges set by the relevant regional gas network.

-- Price benchmarking – Ofgem ensures IGT tariffs align with Britain’s regional gas distribution networks.
+- Price benchmarking: Ofgem reviews IGT tariffs annually to ensure alignment with regional distribution costs.

 Connecting to an independent gas transporter